ThKrypt/QualCoder/2-Settings,-Attributes,-Journals.md

 # Attributes

 Attributes are variables associated with files or cases.
 They can be useful to add context to the text analysis.
 Open the Manage Attributes dialog.
 You can add, delete, rename and add memo notes to attributes.

+An ERROR in the QualCoder-2.4 release.
+All attributes created are automatically designated as Numeric.
+Open Manage Attributes and right-click to convert to Character.

 It is not the intention for QualCoder to perform statistical analyses of the attributes.
 It would be preferable to use dedicated statistical software such as R (https://www.r-project.org/) or other such software.